anautonell/emasuriano.github.io/src/pages/articles/BuildingReactLibraries2018/index.md

 > semantic-release automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.

-This is soooooooooo magic ✨ To sum up, you only have to write commit messages following a specific format and this tool will upgrade the version of the package, create a release (similar to a changelog) and publish to a package manager! 🤩
+This is soooooooooo magic :sparkles: To sum up, you only have to write commit messages following a specific format and this tool will upgrade the version of the package, create a release (similar to a changelog) and publish to a package manager! :star_struck:

 ## My experience through it all

 ![afterAll](./afterAll.gif)

-After learning all this, I can tell you that you will be spending more time setting up all these tools than writing your library, which can sound a bit boring … But whenever you want to make a change on it, magically all the pieces will be already connected so your only concern will be coding, which is AWESOME! 🙌
+After learning all this, I can tell you that you will be spending more time setting up all these tools than writing your library, which can sound a bit boring … But whenever you want to make a change on it, magically all the pieces will be already connected so your only concern will be coding, which is AWESOME! :raised_hands:

 I can assure you that it's not as hard as it seems, there a lot of learning to do but is not that difficult.
 There are plenty of resources for any possible problem out there, so in case you are stuck in something I bet you that it has happened to someone else before!

 ---

 I hope that this post has encouraged you to create your own library!
-Let’s keep building stuff together 👷‍
+Let’s keep building stuff together :construction_worker:

 ### Refs: